 A thermal post-cure is necessary for composite to reach to 150 – 170 MPa in Flexural Strength and reach up to 9,5 GPa Flexural Modulus.
 Two other factors which can influence the mechanical properties are the sample/3D-Print quality and heat-up/cool-down rate of the thermal curing step.

 At Liqcreate we try to run our resins on as many 3D-printers possible.
 The 3D-print resins are being optimized with the 3D-printers in our laboratory and also partners are working on creating settings for Composite-X on different platforms.
 For more information about 3D-print parameters and settings on your 3D-printer, please visit our website or send an e-mail to firstname.lastname@example.org.

 Due to the ceramic particles in Composite-X, it has an abrasive effect on aluminum parts.
 The best equipment would be anodized aluminum or coated aluminum for the resin tanks.
 On the left side is a CNC milled aluminum platform which will have suffer from abrasion and on the right side a anodized aluminum platform which will not.

 Questions & answers:

-In this section you will find a lot of tips, tricks and answers to the most common questions.
-If your question is not answered here, please contact us at firstname.lastname@example.org.
+In this section you will find a lot of tips, tricks and answers to the most common questions when 3D-printing composite resins.
+If your question is not answered here, please contact us at email@example.com.

 Does that mean I can’t print with Composite-X on the machines that do not offer anodized platforms / parts?